ricott1/rebels-in-the-sky/README.md

 ## Just try it out!

-Connect via SSH to try the game.

-`ssh frittura.org` and pick 'rebels'
+Connect via SSH to try the frittura-hub: `ssh frittura.org` or go to `https://hub.frittura.org` and pick 'rebels'.

-Save files are deleted after 2 days of inactivity.

 ## Installation